egor-tensin/jekyll-theme/_posts/2015-07-03-std-call-once-bug-in-visual-studio-2012-2013.md

 title: std::call_once bug in Visual Studio 2012/2013
 layout: post
 excerpt: >
-  <p>In this post, I will describe a neat bug I've stumbled upon in C++
-  Standard Library implementation shipped with Microsoft Visual Studio 2012/2013.</p>
+  In this post, I will describe a neat bug I've stumbled upon in C++ Standard Library implementation shipped with Microsoft Visual Studio 2012/2013.
 ---
 ### Abstract

 In this post, I will describe a neat bug I've stumbled upon in C++ Standard